-Both degrees are accredited by IACBE – The International Accreditation Council for Business Education.
+Both the B.S.
+Business Management and the MBA are accredited by the International Accreditation Council for Business Education (IACBE).

 |100-400 level major coursework||54|

 9 credits specified by the major, 21 LAS elective credits